Y0dax/azure-stt-subtitles-electron/readme.md

 ## (Advanced) Change Font Style via URL when using browser source

 Custom font style can easily be applied using the input field in the application, but there is an additional override available for those that want it.
+This is mainly available for those that want to copy their pubnub URL style css without URL decoding it.
 The font style can be applied via the URL of the browser source.
 This will take priority over the style input in the application.

-It must be URL encoded.
+The css must be URL encoded if put in the url.
+You can use a tool such as https://www.urlencoder.org/ to convert it, or just use the input field in the application instead without needing encoding.

 Examples:
  - Set Style: `?style=CSS_HERE`